Robert Nivelle: Nivelle Offensive

 By 20 April, the French took 20,000 prisoners and 147 guns, which was considered to be "impressive results by the standards of previous years."
 However, a decisive breakthrough on the Aisne had not been achieved.
-The French had suffered 96,125 casualties by 25 April, the offensive had led to a shell shortage in France, the French medical services broke down, and the delay of transporting French wounded from the front-line was demoralising.
+The offensive had led to a shell shortage in France, the French medical services broke down, and the delay of transporting French wounded from the front-line was demoralising.

 By the end of its first week, the attack was stalled, and Nivelle was losing control.
 Micheler convinced Nivelle to reduce the scope of the offensive, with the goal now only to secure all of the Chemin des Dames and push the Germans back from Reims.
 Nivelle became increasingly depressed over the course of the offensive as his orders were under a great degree of scrutiny by the French government.
 On 29 April, Nivelle's authority was undermined by the appointment of Pétain as Chief of the General Staff, and thus the main military adviser to the government.
 Although the French captured parts of the Chemin des Dames on 4–5 May, this was not sufficient to "repair Nivelle's crumbling reputation."

 Dismissal

 By the time the Nivelle offensive had ended on 9 May 1917 the French had sustained 187,000 casualties.
 Although this was far fewer than the casualties in the Battle of Verdun, Nivelle had predicted a great success, and the country expressed bitter disappointment.

 Pétain became Commander-in-Chief in Nivelle's place on 15 May.

 In December 1917 Nivelle was transferred by the French Government to the post of Commander-in-Chief of the French Army in North Africa, an appointment which effectively removed him from direct involvement in the war.
 He returned to France on the war's conclusion in November 1918, retiring from the French Army in 1921.
 He was awarded the Grand Cross of the Legion of Honour and the Military Medal.
 Nivelle died on 22 March 1924, his body was buried at Les Invalides in Paris.